ijayhub/ijayhub/README.md

 # About me

-- 🔭 I’m currently working:
+- 🔭 I’m currently interning:

 At Chingu, I'm part of a team working on a project.
 The project entails creating a web application that allows users to shop, search, and save.